 MET 1200.
 Inspection, Measurement & Quality.
 3 hrs.

-Inspection and gaging covered in a concise manner.
-Many phases of inspection work and their applications to present-day manufacturing operations.
+Inspection and gaging covered in a concise manner, including many phases of inspection work and their application to present-day manufacturing operations.
 The course covers a variety of manual and automatic measuring devices and gages, their specific function and specialized techniques of application.
-In addition, it analyzes the methods and duties of the different types of inspectors.
-Lecture, 3 hours.
+The course also analyzes quality systems and the methods and duties of the different types of inspectors.

 MET 1202.
 Manufacturing Materials & Processes I. 4 hrs.